Mill Valley, California: Public schools

 Public schools are managed by the Mill Valley School District.
 There are five elementary schools and one middle school, Mill Valley Middle School, a four-time winner of the California Distinguished School Award.
-The public high school, Tamalpais High School, is part of the Tamalpais Union High School District, whose five campuses serve central and southern Marin County.
-Greenwood School, an independent school located in downtown Mill Valley, serves preschool-8th grade students.
+The local high school, Tamalpais High School, is part of the Tamalpais Union High School District, whose five campuses serve central and southern Marin County.
+North Bridge Academy, a private school located in downtown Mill Valley, serves 2nd - 8th grade students with dyslexia.
 Marin Horizon School is an independent school serving students in grades PK-8.
-Founded in 1977, the school enrolls approximately 285 students.
+Founded in 1977, the school enrolls 296 students.

 Mill Valley Public Library

 The municipal library overlooks Old Mill Park and provides many picturesque reading locations, as well as free computer and Internet access.
 The Mill Valley library first digitized its vast holdings under the stewardship of Thelma Weber Percy, who was determined to see the Mill Valley Public Library come into the computer age.
 Recently they have begun offering Museum Passes to 94941 residents for free entry to Bay Area museums.
 As part of the City of Mill Valley's decision to "go Green", the library has a Sustainability Collection with books and DVDs with information about how to become more environmentally friendly.

 The Mill Valley Public Library is also home to the Lucretia Hanson Little History Room, which has thousands of books, photographs, newspapers, pamphlets, artifacts, and oral histories on the history of California, Marin County, and Mill Valley.